The universal property of inverse semigroup equivariant $KK$-theory: Introduction

 In this note we extend Higson's universality result to the inverse semigroup equivariant setting.
 Contrary to the difficulties in generalizing Higson's proof to the group equivariant setting, our generalization is a simple adaption of Thomsen's proof.

-Indeed, it mainly considers only single elements of the group and the composition law in the group plays a subsidiary role, so that the differences between inverse semigroups and groups barely show up.
+Indeed, it mainly considers only single elements of the group and the composition law in the group plays a subsidiary role, so that the differences between inverse semigroups and groups are moderate.

 More specifically, the following will be shown.
 Let $G$ be a countable unital inverse semigroup and denote by ${\bf C^*}$ the category consisting of (ungraded) separable $G$-equivariant $C^*$-algebras as objects and $G$-equivariant $*$-homomorphisms as morphisms.
 Denote by {\bf Ab} the category of abelian groups.
 A functor $F$ from ${\bf C^*}$ to {\bf Ab} is called {\em stable} if $F(\varphi)$ is an isomorphism for every $G$-equivariant corner embedding $\varphi:A \rightarrow A \otimes \calk$, where $A$ is an $G$-$C^*$-algebra, $\calk$ denotes the compacts on some separable Hilbert space, and $A \otimes \calk$ is a $G$-algebra where the $G$-action may be arbitrary and not necessarily diagonal.
 Similarly, $F$ is called {\em homotopy invariant} if any two homotopic morphisms $\varphi_0,\varphi_1:A \rightarrow B$ in ${\bf C^*}$ satisfy $F(\varphi_0)= F(\varphi_1)$, and {\em split exact} if $F$ turns every short split exact sequence in ${\bf C^*}$ canonically into a short split exact sequence in {\bf Ab}.